 Frequently Asked Questions (FAQ)

 Does the heater controller retain its set programming after a power outage?

 Yes, the setpoint retains the last value.
 You do not need to re-adjust.
 The only problem is the temperature unit reset to Celsius by default.
 If you want to see it in Fahrenheit, you will have to change it manually again.

-There is no suction cup to fix the display controller, you will have to find a place like a dresser or a side table to put it.
+Unfortunately, there is no hook or suction cup to fix the display controller somewhere secured.
+You will have to find a place like a dresser or a side table to put it.

 The vendor does not recommend it.
 The heater is too long to place vertically.
-You must keep it fully submerged, and it is not possible with vertical placement.
+If your tank is not large enough, you can’t keep it submerged by vertical placement.
+It would be best if you kept it fully submerged to prevent overheating and heater burnout.
 Besides, heat distribution is better in the horizontal installation.

 So, how was our Hygger Titanium Heater Review article?
-If you have any suggestions or thoughts, please put a comment below, and don’t hesitate to share.
-Enjoy!
+If you have any suggestions or thoughts, please comment below, and don’t hesitate to share.